Welcome to the Patent Broker Information Website

 There is also license-to-buy.
 A company licenses the patent for an agreed-to period of time at a fixed annual royalty.
 When all the royalties have been paid, the patent is transferred to the licensee.
 During the period of the license, the original patentee retains ownership of the patent so that if the licensee defaults on the licensing agreement, the licensor stills owns the patent, and can sell or license it to another party.

-Selecting the right patent broker to represent you is critical, and that is why we offer Five Tips for Selecting a Patent Brokerage Firm.
+Selecting the right patent broker to represent you is critical, and that is why we offer Five Tips for Selecting a Patent Broker.

 Have Questions?
 We try to answer them at Patent Brokerage FAQ.